patrick-liston/Market_Simulator_dev/README.md

 	3. Mean Reverting Agent - Calculate the mean of the last n trades then trade accordingly. i.e Sell if the current price is larger than the mean of the last n trades.

 ### MARKET ORDER SIMULATOR
 This simulator only considers market orders.
-It assumes a very thing orderbook, where each quantity or unit, causes the price to move 1 price increment. i.e  +3 Amont = +3 Price.
+It assumes a very thin orderbook, where each quantity or unit, causes the price to move 1 price increment. i.e  +3 Amont = +3 Price.
 This is not hugely realistic, however we can see that some typical market patterns emerge.